vortesserax-wb/cidoc_crm_rdf/README.md

 The decisions in policy A affect the implementation of Cidoc Properties in RDF.
 A property would never define an rdfs:Literal as rdfs:domain, while the backwards direction of a Property with an rdfs:Literal as rdfs:range cannot be created for the exact same reason.
 In this DRAFT version we followed the following policies regarding CIDOC Properties implementation in RDF:

 > B1.
 CIDOC Property forward direction is **not** defined when domain is interpreted as rdfs:Literal (A.1).
-Similarly, CIDOC Property backwards direction is not defined if range is interpreted as rdfs:Literal (A.1)
+Similarly, CIDOC Property backwards direction is not defined if range is interpreted as rdfs:Literal (A.1).
+In case forward direction of `Pxyz` is not defined but the backwards direction `Pxyzi` is defined then scope note of the forward direction is used as the scope note of `Pxyzi` and prefixed with `Scope note for 'Pxyz':`

 > B2.
 CIDOC Property backwards direction **is defined** using the forward property name and the `i` identifier suffix if a) no inverse name has been specified.
 Previous exceptions followed in [Rdf v6.2.1](http://www.cidoc-crm.org/sites/default/files/cidoc_crm_v6.2.1-2018April.rdfs) depending on whether property is symmetric or not have been removed.